NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 UCLA Stats and Trends

-- The Bruins have always covered the spread this year when underdogs by 1 point or more.
+- This year, the Bruins have won against the spread in each of their two games as an underdog of 1 point or more.

 - UCLA's games this year have gone over the total in five out of 11 opportunities (45.5%).